BrendanNolan/Commandos/README.md

 ## Tournament

 I assume that I am about to enter a round-robin tournament where I am allowed only one troop deployment decision which I must use in all of my battles.
-Everyone other contestant in the tournament must do the same; the winner shall be the contestant who accumulates the most points (or equivalently who achieves the highest average score (per battle)).
+Every other contestant in the tournament must do the same; the winner shall be the contestant who accumulates the most points (or equivalently who achieves the highest average score (per battle)).
 So I am trying to find a strategy to maximise the expected points gain from a single battle  (rather than trying to maximise the probability of winning more points than an opponent in a single battle).

-Moreover, I develop two strategies to play the same tournament with one alteration:
+Moreover, I develop two strategies to play slightly altered versions of the same tournament
 * The first strategy is for a tournament where I have 90 soldiers while all other contestants still have 100.
 * The second strategy is for a tournament where I have 110 soldiers while all other contestants still have 100.